tldr-pages/tldr/pages/common/git-show.md

 `git show {{branch}}~{{3}}`

-- Show a commit's hash and message in a single line, suppressing the diff output:
+- Show a commit's message in a single line, suppressing the diff output:

 `git show --oneline -s {{commit}}`

+- Show only the list of the files changed in a commit:

+`git show --stat {{commit}}`

 - Show the contents of a file as it was at a given revision (e.g. branch, tag or commit):